 While you are employed you don’t want to create a consulting website, but you can create a professional website where you publish a free blog with your insights, articles, and assets.

 Your email list built from your blogs and newsletters will be one of your most valuable consulting assets.

-For the primer on starting a consulting business, download the free 115 page Ultimate Guide to Starting and Building a Thriving Consulting Business or read it online.
+For the primer on starting a consulting business, download the free 115 page free ebook, Starting a Consulting Business, or read it online.